tarwn/lessthandot-hugo/blogs/content/posts/2018-01-16-serverless-http-kinesis-lambdas-with-offline-development.md

   </p>
 </div>

-That&#8217;s pretty standard FaaS stuff, but I can&#8217;t stand the latency of deploying to test changes, so I&#8217;ll add in some plugins and a little hackery to have all of that running in realtime, locally, with automatic syncing of changes as they&#8217;re made (because I don&#8217;t even like restarting services to try changes).
+That's pretty standard FaaS stuff, but I can't stand the latency of deploying to test changes, so I'll add in some plugins and a little hackery to have all of that running in realtime, locally, with automatic syncing of changes as they're made (because I don't even like restarting services to try changes).

 <div id="attachment_8890" style="width: 699px" class="wp-caption aligncenter">
   <img src="/wp-content/uploads/2018/01/OfflineHttpAndKinesisOutputUpdated.png" alt="Updated Functions, Running Locally, No Restarts (SUPER!!!)" width="689" height="157" class="size-full wp-image-8890" srcset="/wp-content/uploads/2018/01/OfflineHttpAndKinesisOutputUpdated.png 689w, /wp-content/uploads/2018/01/OfflineHttpAndKinesisOutputUpdated-300x68.png 300w" sizes="(max-width: 689px) 100vw, 689px" />